 WORK SCHEDULES: Questions concerning work schedules should be directed to the Chief Resident of each program.

-COMPUTER ACCESS: Initial contact by residents for computer assistance should be done through the Information Resource Management (IRM) Help Desk at extension 6400.
-Computer access and Computerized Patient Record Systems training has to be completed prior to the rotation at James H. Quillen VAMC.
-Background checks and all required education have to be completed prior to receiving access to the computer system.
+COMPUTER ACCESS: Initial contact by residents for computer assistance should be done by contacing Stephen Culbertson at (423) 926-1171 ext.
+7314.
+Afterhours and on weekends, contact the Enterprise Service Help Desk at extension 6400.
+Computer access and Computerized Patient Record Systems (CPRS) training has to be completed prior to the rotation at James H. Quillen VAMC.
+Background checks and all required annual Mandatory Training for Trainees (MTT) have to be completed prior to receiving and maintaining access to the computer system.

-If the Customer Support Specialist cannot be reached, please call the PAGING SYSTEM: Overhead paging is available in the new part of the hospital only (Bldg.
-200).
-Between 7:45 a.m. and 4:30 p.m. all paging is done through your Service.
-Paging is accomplished through the Admissions Office after hours by calling extension 7508 or 7509.
-Please instruct your family and friends to limit paging requests to EMERGENCIES ONLY.
+PAGING SYSTEM: Overhead paging is limited to the newer wing of the hospital often referred to as Bldg.
+200. Between 7:45 a.m. and 4:30 p.m. all paging is done through your Service.
+Paging is accomplished through the ER Admissions Office after hours by calling extension 7508 or 7509.
+Please instruct your family and friends to limit paging request to EMERGENCIES ONLY.

 COMPUTER LOG IN: You MUST log into the VA computer system every 90 days to keep your computer accounts active.
-Login must be done at the VA, you cannot access the VA computer system from your home or at another hospital.
-This is not voluntary, failure to keep your accounts active will result in your having to repeat computer training and this may delay the start of your rotation.
+Login, using your PIV card, can be done at any available VA computer; you cannot access the VA computer system from your home or at another hospital.
+This is not voluntary.
+Failure to keep your accounts active will result in your having to repeat computer training and the VA reactivating accounts.
+This may delay the start of your rotation.

-CALL ROOM FACILITIES: Four call rooms are available and are located on the second floor in Building 200, D Wing.
+CALL ROOM FACILITIES: Three call rooms are available and are located on the second floor in Building 200, D Wing.

 PARKING: Your initial paperwork will include a form for a parking permit/sticker.
 After you turn in your paperwork and complete your fingerprinting, you will be directed to Police services to obtain your parking sticker.
 (Bldg.
 69, Ext.
 7194).
-There are designated Physicians Parking Lots in back of Bldg.
+THere are designated Physicians Parking Lots in the back of Bldg.
 200 (Lots D and E).
-You will receive further instructions concerning parking when you visit with Security.
+You will receive further instructions concerning parking when you visit with Security and during VA orientation.